kjd-guardiano/CPSC-455-SecureChat-Group-11/README.md

 Rate-limiting occurs both for initial connections (accessing the server) and messaging.
 Messages are not sent to their target destination when rate-limiting is enabled, shown as a message directly to the rate-limited user in the relevant chat.

 ### Connection Handling
-Joining and disconnecting are handled via the opening/closing of the web browser used to access the application.
+Joining and disconnecting are handled via the opening/closing of the web browser used to access the application, as well as the log-out button in the top-right of the application when logged in as a user.
 To ensure reconnection on interruption, refresh the page on the web browser of choice.

 ##  Usage
 To access this application, go to [https://cpsc-455-securechat-group-11.onrender.com/](https://cpsc-455-securechat-group-11.onrender.com/).
 This will bring you to a log-in screen, where you can then sign-up using a username/password of choice.
 Afterwards, the user can log in via the same combination and chat with any existing users on the site, provided they are online.